DanielDigby/comp30022-OSI-Layer-8/README.md

 # Github Setup

 I've set it up so we all need to create a pull request to push to a protected branch (main/dev), so rather than pushing to these branches directly we should cut a branch off as a hotfix from main, or a feature from dev.
-Make changes on the new branch then create a pr, and assign someone to review our changes before merging back in
+Make changes on the new branch then create a pr, and assign someone to review our changes before merging back in.
+We also will be unable to merge until the tests pass